Wisconsin Dells, Wisconsin: Transportation

 Greyhound Lines provides intrastate and interstate bus service to Wisconsin Dells on its Chicago - Milwaukee - Madison - Minneapolis route.

 The Empire Builder and Borealis, operated by Amtrak, provide daily rail service from the Wisconsin Dells station to Chicago, Saint Paul, Portland, or Seattle.
 The station was built in the 1980s in the style of the original station.
-Freight railroad service is provided by the Canadian Pacific Railway under the Soo Line Railroad umbrella.
+Freight railroad service is provided by the Canadian Pacific Kansas City Railroad under the Soo Line Railroad umbrella.